Shark finning ban

 For blue sharks, the fins can be removed, but they need to be landed attached to the shark's body.
 For example, they can be tied or sewn on.
 This encourages fishers to reduce waste, and allows blue shark fishing to continue.

-When following a fin-to-greenweight ratio
+Fins not attached when following a fin-to-greenweight ratio

 If fishers follow a fin-to-greenweight ratio, they can land shark fins separately to the body for these 7 QMS species: